MerelyServices/Merely-Framework/README.md

  - install required python packages with `python3 -m pip install -r requirements.txt`
  - create a discord bot in the [Discord Developer Portal](https://discordapp.com/developers/applications/), you will need the token to continue
  - give merelybot the token by setting it in the [main] section of the config.
+ - Add your user ID to the superusers section of the [auth] section of the config.
  - run it with `python3 main.py`
  - add your merelybot to your server.
- - enable any extensions you want in the config and restart the bot to start using them.
+ - enable and disable extensions as you please using `m/module`.

 `m/help` will list some featured commands, if they have a ❌ symbol, they require an extension to be enabled.